dawsboss/COSC320/Lab12/ReadME.md

 ### In this lab you will focus on the following objectives:
 *  Review basic graph representations and operations
-*  Develop familiarity with the c++ standard library tools.
+*  Develop familiarity with the c++ standard library tools
-*  Solve the problems of implementing abstract algorithms with programming languages.
+*  Implement method to find an approximate vertex cover of a simple undirected graph
 ## Questions:

 #### (a)  Summarize your approach to the problem, and how your code addresses the abstractions needed.